curtis-hartsell-tm/NetSleuthXplorer/README.md

 Before running the script, make sure you have installed all necessary Python packages mentioned below.

+## Why use this?
+For threat hunting in netflow data, high Z-scores can be particularly useful for identifying unusual data transfer patterns that might warrant further investigation for potential security incidents.

 ## Requirements
 `pip install -r requirements.txt`